-As at 30 June 2023, should interest rates have increased by 500 basis points (30 June 2022: 50 basis points) with all other variables held constant, the increase in net assets attributable to holders of ordinary shares for the year would be immaterial.
-The calculations are based on the cash balance at the reporting date and are not representative of the year as a whole.
+As at 30 June 2024, should interest rates have increased by 500 basis points (30 June 2023: 500 basis points) with all other variables held constant, the increase in net assets attributable to holders of ordinary shares for the year would be immaterial.
+The calculations are based on the cash balances at the reporting date and are not representative of the year as a whole.